benbjohnson/litestream.io/content/how-it-works/_index.md

 The second step is retention enforcement.
 This periodically runs and removes any snapshots older than the retention time as well as remove any WAL files older than the oldest snapshot.
-By default, this the retention time is 24 hours.
+By default, the retention time is 24 hours.
 Litestream will always ensure there is at least one snapshot retained.

 This two-step process allows for more use cases such as snapshotting every day